-The “Open Ground Truth Training Network” (openGTN) research project is about the development of methods for the generation of large quantities of simulated magnetic resonance image (MRI) data, with annotations of relevant anatomies.
+The “Open Ground Truth Training Network” (openGTN) research project is about the development of methods for the generation of large quantities of simulated and synthesized magnetic resonance image (MRI) data, with annotations of relevant anatomies.
 These data are needed for the training and validation of image analysis algorithms (registration, segmentation, quantification), especially for machine learning approaches such as deep learning using convolutional neural networks (goal 1).
 In openGTN the focus will be on image segmentation.

 The project aims to use these simulated MRI data to develop MRI segmentation methods that are as much as possible independent of the specific MR image contrast (T1-weighted, T2-weighthed, etc.), and insensitive to patient and MRI scanner variations (goal 2).